jani-heinikoski/sds-full-stack/README.md

 The project has the following features (and much more):
 * Secure JWT authentication and authorization implemented with [Passport](https://www.passportjs.org/) (specifically using the [passport-jwt](http://www.passportjs.org/packages/passport-jwt/) strategy).
-* Easily customizable menu and opening hours; when the application is sold to the customer, they are given access to an administrator account which can be used to customize the menu and the opening hours.
+* Easily customizable menu and opening hours; when the application is tailored for the customer, they are given access to an administrator account which can be used to customize the menu and opening hours.
+Note: customer should change the admin account credentials.

 #### Installation and usage